Lazy-Solutions/AdvancedSceneManager/1.9/readme.md

 - Fixed null ref during intro wizard, when making sure profile name is not duplicated.
 - Fixed settings Box(es) overriding background color, and not accounting for light mode.
 - Tweaked some colors in light mode, to fix some other overriden colors, and to increase contrast between some elements.
+- Removed patch check since it would still check against current, which is 2.0.